 Having insurance is about protecting yourself against risks and worst-case scenarios.
 Because a deductible is the part of a claim that you pay in those worst-case scenarios, finding the right level for you is essential.

+So what is a deductible, and how does it impact your insurance?
 Here’s how to make the best of your deductible options.

 What is a deductible, anyway?